4wayhandshake/4wayhandshake.github.io/content/walkthrough/busqueda.md

 ![test3](test3.png)

-:grin: Alright!
+😁 Alright!
 Now we've got something!
 Since we're able to include an extra string, it makes sense that we should be able to include anything that *evaluates to a string*.
 So, using python, what takes a string as input and evaluates to a string?
 Something like `str(eval('input'))` is as close as it gets:

 ```
 engine=Wikipedia&query=test')+str(eval('7*7'))#